imperialite/BasahaCorpus-HierarchicalCrosslingualARA/README.md

 ***CURRENTLY BEING UPDATED***

-This repository hosts the code and data used for the EMNLP 2023 Main paper [*"BasahaCorpus: An Expanded Linguistic Resource for Readability Assessment in Central Philippine Languages"*](https://arxiv.org/abs/2310.11584) by Joseph Imperial and Ekaterina Kochmar.
+This repository hosts the code and data used for the EMNLP 2023 Main [paper](https://arxiv.org/abs/2310.11584) entitled *"BasahaCorpus: An Expanded Linguistic Resource for Readability Assessment in Central Philippine Languages"* by Joseph Imperial and Ekaterina Kochmar.

 ### Dependencies
 1. Numpy and Pandas for data processing.